-Successful teams will have an artist, sound person (music and sound effects), programmer, and a writer, although there are many other roles that could be of great help in creating a game.
-If students are trying to form a team and cannot find someone to be a writer or artist or some other role, this does not mean that the students are unable to compete - they will just have to focus on the roles they can fill and try to get the category awards they are still able to get.
-If a team cannot find an experienced programmer, there are many visual tools and online tutorials to help someone step up to fill that role.
+Successful teams usually have an artist, sound person (music and sound effects), programmer, and a writer, although there are many other roles that help in creating a game.
+Students trying to form a team who cannot find a writer or artist or some other role are still eligible to compete - they will just have to focus on the roles they can fill and try to get the associated category awards.
+If teams do not have a programmer, there are many visual tools and online tutorials to help someone step up to fill that role.
 The ideal team uses their strengths to create something amazing and supplements their weaknesses with resources from other sources.